 - $13,049 (70 percent) for family coverage (with employees contributing $5,714)

-The numbers above reflect all plan types, but there’s a fair amount of variety between each plan type:
+The numbers above reflect all plan types, but there’s a fair amount of variety between each plan type.
+Here is an overview of employer versus employee contributions to health insurance by plan:

 Average Percentage of Employer Contribution to Health Insurance